 Per TWC regulation, all vocational training providers that charge a fee, including individuals that provide training, are defined as "schools."

+Requests for approval to use a school that has the TEC §132.002(b) exemption require:

+Consultation with State Office Program Specialist for Proprietary Schools, and

+Approval from the Regional Director or Deputy Regional Director.

-VR staff must forward, through the appropriate chain of management to the VR Field Services Delivery director, all requests for approval to use a school that has the TEC §132.002(b) exemption.
-This approval is granted individually and is not a blanket approval for an unlicensed school.
+This approval is granted individually for the course and is not a blanket approval for an unlicensed school.

 Fees

 When training is obtained through a paid instructor, tuition and fees rates paid by VR must not exceed payment rates that are governed by the policies and procedures outlined in C-413: Maximum Payment for Training at a Propriety Institution.